Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Introduction

-The problem domain at hand, generating a provably correct sequence of rewrite rules, requires a specific training procedure.
-We devise a novel self-supervised learning technique for proving equivalence.
+We design a novel self-supervised learning technique, exploiting the ability of our system to automatically synthesize valid new programs and proofs.
 We initially train a model in a supervised manner with synthetic data which has a broad distribution on the use of rewrite rules.
 Then we propose a self-supervised technique based on comparing results between broad and narrow proof searches to incrementally train our model.
 Rewrite rule sequences demonstrating equivalence found by a quick, narrow search are not considered interesting for further training; while sequences found by a broad search indicate samples for which the model's rewrite rule selections could be improved.
 We name this procedure \emph{self-supervised sample selection}.
 We fully implement our learning and inference models in the popular OpenNMT-py framework \cite{opennmt}, based on the transformer model.

-We demonstrate \DLTOOL by proving equivalence between unrelated program blocks from C functions mined on the popular code hosting platform GitHub \cite{Octoverse}.
-We process GitHub C functions to find 13,215 unique multi-statement program blocks which can be analyzed for equivalence.
-We show that \DLTOOL can prove that various compilation and optimization steps, such as Common Sub-expression Elimination \cite{cocke1970global} produce equivalent and correct code; and we search for equivalent codes between the GitHub samples themselves.